mitmath/18369/README.md

 Introduced the **min–max** (or "variational") **theorem**, which arises for any Hermitian eigenproblem.
 "Proved" the min–max theorem (with the simplifying assumption of a basis of eigenfunctions), and mentioned the derivation (in chapter 2 of the book) that all extrema of the Rayleigh quotient are eigenvalues.
 This gives us some intuition about the lowest-ω eigenfunctions — they "want" to oscillate as little as possible and they "want" to concentrate in high-ε regions.
 These two goals are often in conflict, so the eigenfunctions balance a tradeoff.

 **Further reading**: See Inui section 6.6 on projection operators.
 See the *Photonic Crystals* book, chapter 2, on the variational principle.

+### Lecture 7: 30 September

+Summarized orthogonality of partner functions (see notes from lecture 6).

+**Translational symmetry:** Showed that for continuous translational symmetry, the representations are exponential functions exp(ikx) for some real number k (for unitary representations).

+In a uniform (homogeneous) medium, this gives **planewave** solutions.
+For scalar ε and μ, we obtain "transverse" waves (H ⟂ E ⟂ k) with a dispersion relation ω(k) = c|k|/n, where the refractive index n is given by n²=ɛμ.

+More generally, in any z-invariant medium (ε is a function of xy only), we obtain **separable** solutions H=Hₖ(x,y)eⁱᵏᶻ, reducing the problem to a 2d PDE in the xy plane for each k, yielding eigenvalues ω(k).
+For example, this is a key step in understanding *waveguides* such as optical fibers.

+Discussed "**conservation of irrep**": a (current) source that is a partner of an irrep must produce solutions (fields) that are partners of the same irrep, and initial conditions that are partners produce solutions that are always partners.
+Showed some examples from the [Meep square-cavity notebook](https://nbviewer.jupyter.org/github/mitmath/18369/blob/master/notes/meep-square-cavity.ipynb).

+Conservation of the exp(-ikx) irrep, which gives conservation of k, leads immediately to Snell's law at a flat interface.

+**Further reading:** Textbook, chapter 3 on continuous translational symmetry.